-- Issues at work – High levels of drinking can have a negative impact on work performance and punctuality.
+- Issues at work – high levels of drinking can have a negative impact on work performance and punctuality.

-- An inability to stop drinking – ultimately, if your partner is unable to stop drinking even when they intend to, this is a sign of alcoholism.
+- An inability to stop drinking – ultimately, if your partner is unable to stop drinking even when they intend to, this is a sign of problems with alcoholism.
 Withdrawal symptoms, including headaches, anxiety and irritability can also signify a substance dependence issue.

-Alcohol use disorder is a medical condition caused by a brain function disease, which requires medical and psychological treatments.
-Alcohol use disorder can range in severeness from mild to severe.
+Alcohol use disorder is a medical condition, which requires medical and psychological treatment.
+Alcohol use disorder can range in severity from mild to severe.
 It’s not uncommon for people to believe that any kind of substance addiction is always related to personal choice.
-In reality, addiction has been classed by the American Medical Association as a disease since 1987, with alcoholism itself classed as a disease since 1956.
+In reality, addiction has been classed by the American Medical Association as a disease since 1987, with alcoholism classed as a disease since 1956.
 This understanding can help you to approach your partner with grace and patience, rather than shame and judgment.
 Like any other disease, expert help is needed in order to find a cure or to implement a management plan.

-Choose the time and place when you bring this up with your loved one carefully.
+Choose the time and place when you bring up this conversation with your loved one carefully.
 Look for a time where they’re in a good headspace, and not in the midst of a drinking session or a hangover.
-Prepare a couple of questions you can ask to open the conversation up, and let your loved one know that you’re there for them as they process and consider this.
+Prepare a couple of questions you can ask to open the conversation, and let your loved one know you’re there for them as they process and consider this.

 Believe in the future

-While it may feel impossible to see a future without alcohol in your loved one’s life, many people do find freedom and full recovery from alcoholism.
+While it may feel impossible to see a future without alcohol in your loved one’s life, many people do find freedom and full recovery from problems with alcoholism.
 Stay hopeful as you navigate with your partner, and make sure you’re looking after yourself in the process, seeking your own support from professionals as needed.